Aklan: Cuisine

 Two main dishes associated with Aklan and Aklanons are inubaran and binakol.

 Inubaran, is a Filipino chicken stew or soup made with chicken cooked with diced banana pith, coconut milk (gata) or coconut cream (kakang gata), a souring agent, lemongrass, and various spices.
 The souring agent (called aeabihig) is traditionally either batuan fruits (Garcinia morella) or libas leaves (Spondias pinnata).
 The name means "[cooked] with ubad (banana pith)", not to be confused with ubod (palm heart); although ubod can sometimes be used as a substitute for ubad which can be difficult to acquire.
 Variants of the dish can also be made with other types of meat or seafood.
 It is a type of ginataan.

 Binakol, also spelled binakoe, is a Filipino chicken soup made from chicken cooked in coconut water with grated coconut, green papaya (or chayote), leafy vegetables, garlic, onion, ginger, lemongrass, and patis (fish sauce).
 It can also be spiced with chilis.
 Binakol can also be cooked with other kinds of meat or seafood.
 It was traditionally cooked inside bamboo tubes or directly on halved coconut shells.

 Linapay also known as tinamuk, is a dish related to Laing but from Aklan in the Western Visayas.
 It is made from pounded freshwater shrimp (ueang) mixed with gawud (grated young coconut meat) and wrapped with taro leaves (gutaw) and cooked in coconut milk.

 Festivals

 The province is known for its festivities which includes the Ati-Atihan festival in Kalibo.
-Originally, the festival was to celebrate the treaty between the Ati and the Malayan tribes who settled in the Island.
+Originally, the festival was to celebrate the treaty between the Ati and the Malayan tribes who settled on the Island.
 The Ati live in the mountain regions and the Malay people in the flatlands or close to the water.
-The festivity begins on the dry season, at which time the Ati come down from the mountains to trade and celebrate with the Malayan tribes.
+The festivity begins in the dry season, at which time the Ati come down from the mountains to trade and celebrate with the Malayan tribes.
 When the Spaniards settled in the region and converted the Malays to their Christian religion, they asked the Malays to celebrate this festivity to coincide with the Feast of the Santo Niño (Holy Child) which is usually held during the third week of January.